 4 small balloons

-Use the attached Lesson Slides to follow along with the lesson.
+Use the attached Lesson Slides to guide the lesson.
 Begin with slide 3.
-Briefly read aloud the Essential Questions: How have female scientists shaped science today?
+Briefly read aloud the essential questions: How have female scientists shaped science today?
 What happens to our bodies when our cells do not receive an adequate amount of oxygen?
-Then, move to slide 4 and read the Lesson Objectives.
+Then, move to slide 4 and read the lesson objectives.

 Move to slide 5.
 Invite students to read the Gerty Cori pages (attachment, pg.
 46-47) from the book Women in Science: 50 Fearless Pioneers Who Changed the World by Rachel Ignotofsky.
-After reading, ask students to identify in what area of biology Gerty Cori did her research.
+After they have read the excerpt, ask students to identify the area of biology in which Gery Cori did her research.

-Introduce student to the How I Know It strategy.
+Introduce student to the How I Know It strategy and pass out the attached How I Know It handout to each student.
 Invite students to write what they already know about the purpose and process of cellular respiration.
 Have students share out a few of their points.
-Next, inform students that they will get to explore the contributions further that Gerty Cori has given us in understanding alternative pathways for cellular respiration.
+Next, inform students that they will get to explore the contributions further that Gerty Cori has given us in order to understand alternative pathways for cellular respiration.

-Make copies and pass out the Can You Handle It? handout.
+Pass out the attached Can You Handle It? handout.
 Go to slide 6.
 Instruct students to line up against the wall for a competition.
 Instruct them to do a wall sit for as long as they can.
-Their back should be flat against the wall and their knees bent at a 90-degree angle.
+Their backs should be flat against the wall and their knees bent at a 90-degree angle.
 Students can stand up whenever they feel their muscles are tired.
 While they are doing this, ask them what their muscles feel like.
 Once all the students feel their muscles getting a little shaky, you can have them all sit.
-Write down what they experienced on Question Number 1 (not sharing responses yet).
+Have the students write down what they experienced on Question Number 1 (not sharing responses yet).